europeana/ImageHarvester/README.md

 * the server master : sends tasks to the slaves and collects responses
 * the server slave : receives tasks from the master and after execution sends back responses

+#### The harvester server master

+Periodically polls the MongoDB database ProcessingJob to load new jobs.
+Each job is composed of a list of tasks.
+Tasks can be simple things like "execute one link check on a URL" or a more complex operation like "download URL, extract meta info & thumbnails".
+A task always refers to a URL.

+The server master uses a internal load balancer to evenly distribute the tasks to the slaves and expects a response for each task.
+When the response is received (ie. sucess or failure) it persist it in the database and marks it accordingly.
+When all the tasks inside the job have finished the job is marked as finished and the server master sends the confirmation on the MQ that the job is done.

+#### The harvester server slave

+Each slave node waits from tasks from the master.
+When a task is received it's processed by one of the slave workers.
+For each task received the slave will send back a response when the task is done (or has finished with an error).

+In the current implementation the harvester slave does not read or write from MongoDB.
+The task received by the slave has all the needed information inside, so the slave doesn't need to contact any external source of information to execute it.

 ## How to test the eu.europeana.harvester